arriellie/word-replacer/README.md

 # Word Replacer Browser Extension

-A browser extension that allows you to replace specified words and phrases on web pages with smart* capitalization.
+A browser extension that allows you to replace specified words and phrases on web pages.

 ## Features